Lecturer: Kate Saunders

 Special Consideration

 Apply for special consideration centrally.
-(This includes short extensions of 48 hours)
+This includes short extensions of 48 hours.

 If you need special consideration, apply ASAP and no later than 11.55 pm on the day your assessment is due.

-Two Locations
+Locations

 Unit Website: Everything is displayed on the same page and is easy to access